 Are you feeling tired of winter, do you miss the colors of spring and the fresh summer fruit and vegetables?
 If so, you totally understand how Frederick’s little friends feel (and me too).
 By the end of winter the 5 little mice have run out of things to talk about and things to eat.
 When they are feeling at their lowest Frederick shares his talents to bring them joy.
 If you haven’t read Frederick by Leo Lionni (affiliate link) now is the perfect time when winter has lingered and spring is on the horizon.

 The book has adorable little mice that look like ripped paper art.
 One of our favorite pages in the book is full of color when Frederick has his friends close their eyes and imagine, “the blue periwinkles, the red poppies in the yellow wheat, and the green leaves of the berry bush…” Lovely right!?!
 Feeling so inspired after story time we headed to the craft table and started creating another favorite Book Activity.
+You may also want to add these winter poems for more language arts or grab this FREE Winter Printable Activity Pack to get you through the rest of the season.

 Ripped Paper Mouse Craft